-- introduction of resident's parking area on High Street. - Clearway (no stopping at any time) on Spott Road and Queen's Road. - Potential Park and Ride site on Edinburgh Road, West Barns
+- introduction of resident's parking area on High Street. - Clearway (no stopping at any time) on Spott Road and Queen's Road.

-Dunbar The table below shows how each of the problems identified in the town will be addressed by the proposed policies and interventions.
+Dunbar - The table below shows how each of the problems identified in the town will be addressed by the proposed policies and interventions.